By Caitlin Ultimo

 The famously pink over-the-counter medication, Pepto Bismol (bismuth subsalicylate) is used to treat gastrointestinal upset in humans, and although it may aid in the resolution of diarrhea in dogs in certain situations, it should only be used if directed by a veterinarian and at the appropriate dose, says Dr. Jessica Wallach, a staff doctor at NYC’s Animal Medical Center, adding that it should not be administered long-term.

 While Pepto Bismol can work wonders on your stomach, it could cause more harm than good when it comes to your dog’s overall health.

 Potential Side Effects of Giving Your Dog Pepto Bismol

-Pepto Bismol tablets can also appear radio-opaque on x-rays, Wallach said.
+Pepto Bismol tablets can also appear radio-opaque on X-rays, Wallach says.
 “This means that if your dog's gastrointestinal signs [become worse] and abdominal radiographs are performed by your veterinarian, the tablets can be mistaken for a metallic foreign body.”
 This could lead to unnecessary surgery or other medical procedures, putting your dog’s health at greater risk than it needs to be.

 Alternative Solutions for Stomach Pain Relief

 If your dog has an upset stomach, there are ways to comfort him until the diarrhea passes.
 “Mild [sudden onset] diarrhea in dogs is often self-limiting and medications are not needed for resolution,” Wallach says.
 “That being said, you can feed your dog a bland diet (like plain, boiled chicken with white rice) for a few days if he has soft stool or diarrhea.”